 Organic production is the first designation in this category.

 An added-value claim identifies a particular characteristic of a product, generally related to a method of production or preparation, that is sought by consumers.
-Farm cheese, craft beer and indigenous product are possible examples.
+The first added-value claim authorized in Quebec is Farm cheese.
+Craft beer and indigenous product would also be possible examples.

 Products that enjoy a reserved designation must be certified as complying with a specification manual by an independent certifying body accredited by the Conseil des Appellations Réservées et des Termes Valorisants.